next-drought/ai-evaluation-workshops/workshops/odsc-2025-evaluation-playbook/solution/README.md

 # ⚡️ Running the Code

-To show case our ideas related to evaluation and observability we will use a simple RAG agent implemented in LangGraph, as seen in the image below:
+To showcase our ideas related to evaluation and observability, we will use a simple RAG agent implemented in LangGraph, as seen in the image below:

 ![Agent](./static/workflow_graph.png)